-2.1.2.2 Provincial REDD+ Management Committee
+2.1.2.1 Provincial REDD+ Management Committee

-The Provincial REDD+ Management Committee is also a new body recommended under the current Sub-NFMS (M&MRV) System.
-The committee will comprise of Secretary Forests Fisheries and Wildlife (as chair), all Chief Conservators Forest (CCF) (as members), Provincial REDD+ Coordinator (member), and Technical Head of all relevant line departments (as members).
-Key functions of the committee will include provincial REDD+ management reviews and decision making related to REDD+ implementation including Grievance Feedback and Redressal.
-The Provincial REDD+ Management Committee will be notified within three months of the formal endorsement of the Sub-NFMS.
+The Provincial REDD+ Management Committee is an existing body already notified and also adopted for the current Sub-NFMS (M&MRV) System.
+The committee comprises of Secretary Forests and Wildlife (as chair), all Chief Conservators Forest (CCFs), Conservators Forest (CFs) including Conservator Wildlife (CWL) and Representative from P&D department (as members).
+Key functions of the committee will include provincial REDD+ management reviews and strategic decision making related to REDD+ implementation.
+Revised structure and TORs of the Provincial REDD+ Management Committee will be notified within four months of the formal endorsement of the Sub-NFMS.

-2.1.2.3 Provincial REDD+ Coordination and Implementation Unit
+2.1.2.2 Provincial REDD+ Cell

-The Provincial REDD+ Coordination and Implementation Unit, is also a new body based on the existing available structure.
-The Provincial REDD+ Coordination and Implementation Unit will be established in the office of Chief Conservator Forestry Planning, Monitoring and Evaluation.
-The structure will be the same comprising of; 1).
-CCF FPM&E (head/ chair); 2).
-Conservator and DFOs working plan; 3).
-Manager GIS Lab and GIS team; 4).
-DFO monitoring and evaluation and other team.
-The Provincial REDD+ Coordination and Implementation Unit will be notified within four months of the endorsement of the Sub-NFMS.
-Major functions of the Provincial REDD+ Coordination and Implementation Unit will include;
+The Provincial REDD+ Cell, is also an existing body and is already notified.
+The Provincial REDD+ Cell comprises of; 1).
+CCF/ REDD+ Focal Point (head/ chair); 2).
+All CCFs and CFs as members.
+Revised structure and TORs of the Provincial REDD+ Cell will be notified within four months of the formal endorsement of the Sub-NFMS.
+Major functions of the Provincial REDD+ Cell will include;